 It’s time to invest in a durable and dependable umbrella that will have your back whenever the weather decides to mess you around.

 The 13 best umbrellas

 |6||Repel||Best for wind|

 |10||Paul Smith||Best classic|

 Check our special umbrellas buyers’ guide after the list to see exactly what you should pay attention to before purchasing a new umbrella.

 Coming up trumps in all the most important categories, from performance to aesthetics, the Davek Elite is one expertly designed stick umbrella.

-It’s sturdy as hell with a frame system made of high-grade steel, fibreglass, zinc alloy, and aluminium, capable of withstanding and defying even the most biblical of rainstorms.
+It’s sturdy as hell with a frame system made of high-grade steel, fiberglass, zinc alloy, and aluminum, capable of withstanding and defying even the most biblical of rainstorms.

 Plus, it’s got an automatic open, so no matter how laden down you are with belongings, you can get the Davek Elite Umbrella up and over your head in seconds, protecting you—and your perfect hair—from the elements.